techreturners/lm-lab-eks-terraform-devopsupskill/README.md

 ## Instructions

+Note: These instructions have been validated against version 1.1.2 of Terraform.
+If you are utilising a different version then please do get in touch if you have any problems 🙌

 ### Step 1 - Fork and clone

 Fork this repository into your own GitHub account and then clone (your forked version) down to your local machine.